 A-MAZE-ING LAUGHTER Sculpture – Modern Art

 Here comes my favorite Vancouver Street Art – A-MAZE-ING Laughter sculpture.
-This is a lovely sculpture in Bronze with 14 laughing men in the English Bay area of Vancouver City.
+This is a lovely sculpture in Bronze with 14 laughing men in the English Bay area.
 Artist is Yue Minjun of China and this sculpture was donated by Wilson family to people of Vancouver in 2009.
 A note near the sculpture reads – May this sculpture inspire laughter playfulness and joy in all who experience it.

 I walked around this sculpture for a while – I was smiling and happy to see the hysterical laughter all around.

 Second sculpture at English Bay is a giant Inukshuk.
 It is a larger version of the ancient sign in stone.
-You can find the smaller versions of Inukshuk all over souvenir shops in Vancouver.
+You can find the smaller versions of Inukshuk all over souvenir shops.
 It is not really a British Columbia symbol, but it gained popularity because it was the symbol of Olympic games held in Vancouver.

 I never knew that Jade is so popular in Canada or they have Jade mines.
 I could see a lot of souvenirs in Jade, but this sculpture is Jade left me awestruck.
 Can you even imagine how heavy it must be considering it is a solid piece of Jade around 5 feet in height?

-After my fill of art installations around Vancouver town, it was time to explore a visual art, design and crafts festival.
+After my fill of art installations around the town, it was time to explore visual art, design and crafts festival.
 I was fortunate to be in Vancouver when the Eastside Culture Crawl happens in November.

-On my last day in Vancouver, we decided to walk to a few studios.
+On my last day there, we decided to walk to a few studios.
 Newspapers had the map of all the studios that are open to the public.
-First look at that map and I wondered about the number of artist studios Vancouver city has.
+The first look at that map and I wondered about the number of artist studios the city has.
 Check out their website for more details.